Be sure you use the proper cover letter format to make your cover letter readable and professional.

 You also need to use hard numbers to describe your accomplishments when you make a CV for a hospitality role.

-3. Write a new hospitality cover letter for every job you target
+3. Tailor your hospitality cover letter to every job you target

 To give yourself the best chance to land the hospitality job you want, make a cover letter for each position you apply for.
 Each cover letter you write should be tailored to the specific job advert to show the employer that you’ve read and understood the job requirements, and that you’re genuinely interested in the role.